CDCgov/prime-reportstream/prime-router/docs/authz/authz-requirements.md

 ### Server2Server

 This is ReportStream code that handles the client credentials OAuth 2.0 flow.
-This is most often used in machine-to-machine communication such as senders.
+This is most often used in machine-to-machine communication such as senders submitting reports.
 The important bit for authorization happens based on the scope requested in the call to the /api/token endpoint.
 A member of the engagement team sets up an organization's public key under a specific scope in the organization settings.
-When a request for an access token comes in with a requested scope, we check the JWT assertion against the public key under that scope in settings.
+When a request for an access token comes in with a requested scope, we check the JWT assertion was signed with the public key under that scope in settings.

 If the request is successful, an access token is granted with a scope matching the pattern above.

 ### Okta

 Users are all set up under our Okta instance.
 We add users to appropriate groups in Okta that correspond to what they should be allowed to access.
-Those groups are in a custom claim called `organization` in the access token which we then map to scopes that our system can handle.
+Those groups are in a custom string array claim called `organization` in the access token which we then map to scopes that our system can handle.
 Scopes internal to okta are ignored.

 Here is the Okta group to scope mapping strategy given an organization of md-phd (Maryland Public Health Department)